The essential scrum tools designed for every scrum team

 User story mapping provides a visually structured approach for scrum teams to manage product backlog.
 The visual story map enables the arrangement of product backbone, user tasks, epics and user stories effectively into a manageable top-down structure, based on the nature, priority and level of sophistication of map items.

-The story mapping tool of Visual Paradigm is designed to maximize productivity and efficiency of scrum projects.
+The agile tool of Visual Paradigm is designed to maximize productivity and efficiency of scrum projects through agile story mapping.
 When you drag an item, we help you move the entire branch and update the layout accordingly.
 When you add an item into the story map, we re-arrange the other part of the map to ensure the correctness of content.
 Two backlog schemes (i.e. 3 or 4 level map structure)are provided to support any scale of project.
 It's simply a scrum-friendly, intuitive agile software development tool.

 Break-down a product backlog into manageable product backlog items.
 The standard 3-level structuring covers user activities, user tasks and user stories.